Weltende (Jakob van Hoddis): German original and its adaption

-Van Hoddis's poem Weltende has been often translated into English.
-But most of translations miss rhyme scheme, rhythm, verse form, and in sum the 'foolhardy' spirit of the original.
+Van Hoddis's poem Weltende has been translated into English multiple times.
+Many translations differ from the original in terms of rhyme scheme, rhythm, verse form, and tone, which may affect the interpretation of the poem.
 The following adaption by Natias Neutert affords a little generosity on poetic licence (verse 6: "as if they were midges"), but consider all specifications, such as rhyme scheme, masculine and feminine cadences, and principally the spirit of the original: